oasci/pitt-biosc1540-2025s/content/lectures/11B/index.md

 1. Select both `6vj4.1.A` and `5htf.1.B` in the list of Templates and click the "Build Models" button on the top right.
     It can take a few minutes to build these models.
-2. Once they are finished, open the "Structure Assessment" for each model.
+2. Once they are finished, click "Download files" and then "PDB Format" for each model.

-**Question 1D:** What is the Ramachandran plots showing you about the protein?

-**Question 1E:** What are the key MolProbity Results and how should we interpret them?
-There should be at least three criteria.
+    We will use these later.
+3. Then, open the "Structure Assessment" for each model.

+**Question 1D:** How are you supposed to interpret Ramachandran plots of your protein structure prediction?

+**Question 1E:** Why would SWISS-MODEL give separate Ramachandran plots for glycine and proline?

 **Question 1F:** What is the MolProbity score for `5htf.1.B`?
+What does this mean?
+How does this compare to the model from `6vj4.1.A`, and what is your interpretation of this difference?